elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

    .. cpp:function:: bool Viewing() const

-      Return whether or not this matrix is viewing another.
+      Return true if this matrix is viewing another.

    .. cpp:function:: bool Locked() const

-      Return whether or not this matrix is viewing another in a manner that does not allow for modifying the viewed data.
+      Return true if this matrix is viewing another in a manner that does not allow for modifying the viewed data.

    .. cpp:function:: int LocalHeight() const
    .. cpp:function:: int LocalWidth() const